yparekh39/CatApp/README.md

 ======

 Look at Cat Gifs on your Android Phone!
--Forks the Cat Api to pull up a random CatGif!
+-Forks [The Cat Api](http://thecatapi.com/) to pull up a random cat gif!
 What more could you need?